amplitude/unity-plugin/README.md

 # User Properties and User Property Operations #

 The Amplitude Unity Plugin supports the operations `set`, `setOnce`, `unset`, and `add` on individual user properties.
 Each operation is performed on a single user property, and updates its value accordingly.
-The method names follow this format: [operation]UserProperty[valueType].
-For example the set operation allows you to set a given user property to a boolean, double, int, float, etc, and you would call the corresponding methods to do so: setUserPropertyBool, setUserPropertyInt, setUserPropertyFloat, etc. The provided method signatures will tell you what value types are allowed for each operation.
+The method names follow this format: [operation]UserProperty.
+For example the set operation allows you to set a given user property to a boolean, double, int, float, etc, and you would call setUserProperty to do so.
+The provided method signatures will tell you what value types are allowed for each operation.

 1. `set`: this sets the value of a user property.

     ```C#
-    Amplitude.Instance.setUserPropertyString("gender", "female");
+    Amplitude.Instance.setUserProperty("gender", "female"); // string value
-    Amplitude.Instance.setUserPropertyInt("age", 20);
+    Amplitude.Instance.setUserProperty("age", 20); // int value
-    Amplitude.Instance.setUserPropertyFloatArray("some float values", new float[]{20f, 15.3f, 4.8f});
+    Amplitude.Instance.setUserProperty("some float values", new float[]{20f, 15.3f, 4.8f}); // float array
     ```

 2. `setOnce`: this sets the value of a user property only once.
 Subsequent `setOnce` operations on that user property will be ignored.
 In the below example, `sign_up_date` will be set once to `08/24/2015`, and the following setOnce to `09/14/2015` will be ignored:

     ```C#
-    Amplitude.Instance.setOnceUserPropertyString("sign_up_date", "08/24/2015");
+    Amplitude.Instance.setOnceUserProperty("sign_up_date", "08/24/2015");
-    Amplitude.Instance.setOnceUserPropertyString("sign_up_date", "09/14/2015");
+    Amplitude.Instance.setOnceUserProperty("sign_up_date", "09/14/2015");
     ```

 3. `unset`: this will unset and remove a user property.